davibs22/loggenie/README.md

-# loggenie
+# LogGenie

-A library for standardizing log messages
+LogGenie is a standardized logging library for Node.js applications.
+It allows for efficient and readable logging of messages.